Unit XI. Healing

 to cultivate contentment, trust, empathy and compassion will help substitute

 more favorable attitudes.
-Emotion is the other factor that creates an
+Emotion is the other factor that creates

-can yield information about and promote change in attitudes.
+emotions can yield information about and promote change in attitudes.

 Soul